 "I thank SNHU for having given me such a great opportunity to excel and shine beyond my dreams."

 The journey I had to go through, to come where I am today is a very interesting one indeed.
 Along the way, I have faced many challenges, but I learned never to yield to what other people might refer to as 'impossible' or 'hard'.
 The end of year 2011 was a life-changing time.
 I had just turned 48, had been separated from my husband who had been a great contributor in a very difficult marriage, and I had lost my job.
 I realized that I had to do something, to take control and turn everything negative into something positive.
-One day when I was talking to a recruiter, in the hopes of finding suitable employment, the recruiter advised me to go back to school and connected me with an admissions advisor at SNHU.
+One day when I was talking to a recruiter, in the hopes of finding suitable employment, the recruiter advised me to go back to school and connected me with an admission advisor at SNHU.
 I was very reluctant at first; I didn't know how I could afford to go to school, or what I would really want to study, but the more I talked to the advisor, the more I felt that it was the best thing I could do.

 In January 2012, I started at SNHU as an online undergraduate student.
 Many people around me made fun of me, saying why would I go back to school at my age?
 I didn't listen to any of them.
 I just pushed forward.